 Our take: It's a muddled mix of incomprehensible action sequences and sadism that would make Mel Gibson and Passion of the Christ fans proud.

 What it's about: An emotionally scarred and bitter Korean War veteran (Clint Eastwood, above) becomes the unlikely defender of the Hmong brother and sister (Bee Vang, Abney Her) who live next door.

-Our take: Even for those who've been yearning to see Dirty Harry clean his hands, or have been waiting for another big action hero to play Messiah ever since Paul Newman stretched his arms out crucifix-style in Cool Hand Luke, this movie delivers only the second- and third-hand goods.
+Our take: Even for those who've been yearning to see Dirty Harry clean his hands, this movie delivers only the second- and third-hand goods.

 Hotel for Dogs

 What it's about: Thanks to some fairy dust or something, two kids turn an abandoned hotel into a home for every stray dog in town.
 Of course, the mean old adults want to close it down.

 Our take: Save your money by not seeing Hotel for Dogs and buy a cute-dog calendar; it'll prove a lot more endearing, certainly a lot less cloying.

 **** (4 STARS)

 What it's about: The unlikeliest epic hero ever: a ragamuffin (Dev Patel, above, with Freida Pinto) in Mumbai who becomes a contender on the Indian version of Who Wants to Be a Millionaire.

 Our take: Director Danny Boyle outdoes himself with a blend of hair-raising social melodrama, earthy humor and mystic adventure.
 The result is a Dickensian extravaganza.